 The warrants do not confer any rights of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
-Specifically, commencing on the date of issuance, holders of the warrants may exercise their right to acquire the common stock and pay an exercise price of \$5.00 per share,

-125% of public offering price of the common stock, prior to five years from the date of issuance, after which date any unexercised warrants will expire and have no further value.
+Specifically, commencing on the date of issuance, holders of the warrants may exercise their right to acquire the common stock and pay an exercise price of \$ per share [125%] of public offering price of the common stock], prior to five years from the date of issuance, after which date any unexercised warrants will expire and have no further value.
 Moreover, following this offering, the market value of the warrants is uncertain and there can be no assurance that the market value of the warrants will equal or exceed their public offering price.
 There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the warrants, and consequently, whether it will ever be profitable for holders of the warrants to exercise the warrants.

-If we fail to remain current with our reporting requirements or satisfy the other continued listing requirements, we could be delisted from The NASDAQ Capital Market, which would limit your ability to sell our securities in the secondary market.
+If we fail to remain current on our reporting requirements, we could be removed from the OTC Bulletin Board, which would limit the ability of broker-dealers to sell our securities and the ability of stockholders to sell their securities in the secondary market.

-Companies trading on The NASDAQ Capital Market must be reporting issuers under Section 12 of the Exchange Act, as amended, and must be current in their reports under Section 13 and satisfy a number of other continued listing criteria, in order to maintain quotation privileges.
-For our third quarter 2012, we were unable to file our respective quarterly report on Form 10-Q in a timely manner, but we were able to make the filings and cure our compliance deficiencies within the grace period allowed by the OTCQB Marketplace.
-If we fail to remain current on our reporting requirements or satisfy the other continued listing requirements, we could be delisted from The NASDAQ Capital Market.
+Companies trading on the OTC Bulletin Board, such as our company, must be reporting issuers under Section 12 of the Exchange Act, as amended, and must be current in their reports under Section 13, in order to maintain price quotation privileges on the OTC Bulletin Board.
+For our third quarter 2012, we were unable to file our respective quarterly report on Form 10-Q in a timely manner, but we were able to make the filings and cure our compliance deficiencies with the OTC Bulletin Board within the grace period allowed by the OTC Bulletin Board.
+If we fail to remain current on our reporting requirements, we could be removed from the OTC Bulletin Board.
 As a result, the market liquidity for our securities could be severely adversely affected by limiting the ability of broker-dealers to sell our securities and the ability of stockholders to sell their securities in the secondary market.